t01js/Automated-SnakeGame/README.md

 ## How to Play

-This is not a playable game, this is more like a concept trial for future programs in which i will implement food finding
+This is not a playable game, this is more like a concept trial for future programs in which I will implement food finding